Ultrasound Autofocusing: Common Midpoint Phase Error Optimization via Differentiable Beamforming: Introduction

 In this work, we introduce common midpoint phase error (CMPE), a focusing measure derived from first principles enabling deterministic focusing in diffusely scattering media.
-We demonstrate that CMPE is a robust quantitative \emph{measure} of image focus which can be used to evaluate the spatial distribution of phase aberration.
-Since diffuse scattering can be modeled as an incoherent source \cite{mallart1991van}, the van Cittert-Zernike (VCZ) theorem \cite{goodman2015statistical,mallart1991van} applies.
-It defines the mutual coherence of an incoherent source across a far-field aperture as the Fourier transform of the spatial distribution of the source intensity.
+We demonstrate that CMPE is a robust quantitative measure of image focus which can be used to evaluate the spatial distribution of phase aberration.
+By modeling diffuse scattering as an incoherent source \cite{mallart1991van}, the van Cittert-Zernike (VCZ) theorem \cite{goodman2015statistical,mallart1991van} describes the mutual coherence of the wave front across the aperture.
+VCZ defines the mutual coherence of an incoherent source across a far-field aperture as the Fourier transform of the spatial distribution of the source intensity.
 Symmetries in the VCZ theorem allow the modulation term to fall from the coherence equation when measurement points are equidistant from the center axis, thereby maximizing correlation~\cite{goodman2015statistical}.
-For a pulse-echo ultrasound imaging system, this symmetry requires that transmit and receive aperture pairs share a common midpoint (CM) (c.f.
-Eq.~\ref{eq:translatingapertures} and Eq.~\ref{eq:cmp})~\cite{mallart1994adaptive,rachlin1990direct,larose2006correlation,ng1996improvement,ng1997speckle}.
+For a pulse-echo ultrasound imaging system, this symmetry requires that transmit and receive aperture pairs share a common midpoint ~\cite{rachlin1990direct,larose2006correlation,ng1997speckle,Li1997parti}.

 We build on this symmetry to derive the CMPE, which allows for the direct spatial quantification of phase aberration in diffusely scattering media.
 We apply CMPE to ultrasound autofocusing and velocity estimation in diffuse media.
-To this end we \emph{optimize} velocity distributions using differentiable beamforming, as introduced in~\cite{simson2023dbua,hyun2023flexible,hyun2023towards}.
-We further find that autofocusing via CMPE optimization produces spatially resolved velocity estimates \emph{in vivo} which have to potential to serve as a diagnostic biomarker.
-We base our evaluation on \textit{in silico} simulations, \textit{in vitro} phantom measurements, and \textit{in vivo} mammalian models.
-We display the practicality of the proposed CMPE and its application in localization and quantification of phase aberration, velocity estimation, and autofocusing.
-The theoretical basis of the CMPE offers more general applicability of our method to other wavefield imaging modalities such as general acoustics, radar, seismology, and optics.
+To this end we optimize velocity distributions using differentiable beamforming, as introduced in~\cite{simson2023dbua}.
+We further show that autofocusing via CMPE minimization concurrently produces spatially resolved velocity estimates.
+We base our evaluation on simulations, phantom measurements, and \textit{in vivo} mammalian models.
+We display the practicality of the proposed CMPE autofocusing and its application in localization and quantification of phase aberration and velocity estimation.